codeequity/codeEquity/docs/ceManual.md

 A CodeEquity Project will normally be planned and tracked with a collection of *issues* managed with project management software, such as GitHub project boards.
-Common issues involve planned features, feature requests, and bug reports.
+Common issues involve planned features, feature requests, bug reports, and operational tasks.

 A PEQ issue is any issue that has a PEQ value attached to it.
 For example, the *BookShare frontend* project might have an issue: "Add book detail page".
 Without an associated PEQ value, this is not a